|

 I have a co worker who used to work in media and puts down this job all the time.
 I know JUST THE PLACE FOR HER TO FREELANCE. bwahahhaha

-All that we love deeply becomes a part of us.....
+__________________All that we love deeply becomes a part of us.....

 |